Developing Your Unique Writing Voice Is Easier Than You Think

 As boring as it sounds, a basic command of the English language (or whatever language your audience speaks) is pretty necessary for writing a blog that people will enjoy reading.
 We’ve all read things with choppy sentence structure and struggled to make sense of what otherwise could have been very informative or entertaining content.
 If your reader has to read a sentence multiple times to understand it, you’ve already lost your appeal and your credibility.
 And that’s really a shame, because I know you’ve got some awesome stuff to say!

 Most blogs are informal by nature, so you really can get away with a lot, but the main point is to make sure you can still be understood.
 If your intended audience is international, as it might be for a travel blog, it’s also a good idea to stay away from any slang that is especially niche or specific to any single country, so that all of your readers can be in on your hilarious jokes.
-If you do slang it up pretty hard, try to to use plain language to rephrase it or frame it clearly for those who don’t know the slang.
+So if you naturally tend to slang it up pretty hard, try to to use plain language to rephrase it or frame it clearly for those who don’t know the slang.

 Just keep writing!